 40 feet per melee round

+20 feet per melee round

 10 feet per melee round

 To determine a monster's movement speed in combat, divide its base movement speed by 3.

 Note: Movement speed may be different if the optional encumbrance rule is used.